We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Online therapy and online psychiatry differ in the same ways as face-to-face therapy and psychiatry.
 A licensed therapist can provide mental health counseling services, but they can’t prescribe medications.
 However, a psychiatrist can combine various forms of therapy with prescriptions.

-Best overall online psychiatry
+Best overall online psychiatry platform

 - Why we chose it: Talkspace was included on this list for its ease of use and flexibility offered by the service.